jmjuanes/keue/README.md

 Register a new task called `name`.
 The second argument is a function that will be called with the following arguments:

 - `done`: a function that should be called when the task is completed.
-If you call this function with an `Error` object, the tasks queue will be finished and the `task:error` and `abort` events will be triggered.
+If you call this function with an `Error` object, the tasks queue will be finished and the `error` event will be triggered.

 ````javascript
 //Add a new task to the queue